JRdeLange/Games_Borrel/README.md

 You should implement the functions in `borrel/policies/name.py` (where `name` is your name) to be able to play the games.

+For ease of use you can just push to main, but do make very sure you do not push anything else than your `name.py` file.
+Otherwise, you get points deducted!

 INSTALLATION INSTRUCTIONS

 Run `pyenv install 3.11.5` (or another 3.11.x)